Useful zsh Shortcuts

 ^sh^bash

-will re-run the command as file /bin/bash.
-Handy!
+re-runs the command as file /bin/bash.
+This is handy.

 Alternatives to zsh